fyenne/AAE-724-SimingYan/README.md

 is the data in my computer, it is little bit messed up.
 But the final dataset named as
 + "pp_data"

+@@ econ.Rmd @@
+is webscraping script which i used to scrap Shanxi Bureau of statistics.
+Unluckily not sufficient data can be used.

 # please ignore pppj.Rmd & Untitled.Rmd
 ```